 - Complete and return an account transfer form.
 Your new bank will ask you to complete an account transfer form.
 They’ll then send this form to your old bank, which will supply details of your direct debits and standing orders to your new bank, to help make the switching process smoother.
 Any money in your old account will be transferred over to your new account for you.
 At this stage you’ll need to confirm with your current bank whether you want to fully close your account or still keep it open.

 - Downtime.
 Between your old account being closed and your new bank account being activated, there might be a period of two or three days when you'll have no account.
 Your new provider will advise you of this.
-So remember to take out some cash if you'll need it.
+So remember to take out some cash if you think you'll need it.

 - Start using your new account.
 Your new account will be up and running within 10 working days of the switch date you selected and your bank will send you out your new debit card.
 When you get your new card, download your new account provider's mobile app and register for their online banking.